Last updated on October 14th, 2022 at 02:23 pm

 Wow!
 You just got a list of the top 10,000 agents in your area, and you can’t wait to tell them about how great you are!
 Ready to send that mass email promoting $25 off their first inspection?
 You should probably hold off.
 When you have a large list of contacts, it may be tempting to send them all the same email.
 However, segmenting your list can greatly increase the chances of engaging with whatever it is you send them.
 The level of segmenting you can do will depend on the type of data you have access to and its accuracy.

 For example, let’s say you are creating an email that will promote some of your services.
 On your list of 10,000 contacts, about 2/3 are located in an area that may have higher radon levels, and the other 1/3 live on the beach.
 Yes, yes, I’m sure that as a business owner, you are saying, “but everyone should get a radon test, so shouldn’t I send it to the whole list?”.
 Well, what if you know that the 1/3 who live on the beach have a much higher chance of mold issues?
 Wouldn’t you want to promote mold testing to them instead of radon testing?
 By segmenting (separating) the contacts on your list, you can make sure that you send the right content to the right people, depending on different factors that you can separate them by.

 Hopefully our list of email marketing best practices gives you some useful tips on how to improve your campaigns.
 Or, provides you the motivation to start using email marketing within your business.

 There are many creative ways you can use email marketing to stay on top of mind with your customers and referral sources.
-Learn more creative strategies on our marketing automation systems for home inspectors page.
+Learn more creative strategies from our guide on marketing automation metrics.